 What is life without spices and flavors?
 So it is with baking.

 Spices and flavor extracts are your secret weapons in baking.
-They bring depth to flavors.
-A small amount can take your baked creations from okay to magical.
+They bring depth to flavors; a small amount can transform your baked creations from okay to magical.

-- Vanilla extract enhances sweetness and works its magic across a range of baked goods, be it cookies, cakes, or pastries.
+- Vanilla extract enhances sweetness and works its magic in a variety of baked goods, such as cookies, cakes, and pastries.

 - Cinnamon adds a comforting, spicy note to your apple pies or carrot cakes.